 Dongles may have a male (Type-M) or female (Type-F) connector on the downstream, non-MHL side but a male type connector (plug) is attached on the upstream side for both types of Dongle device.
 Thus the same type of TPA board will be used for both Type-M and Type F Dongle devices.

 Electrical Tests

 TMDS Electrical Tests

-All tests in the CTS 2, Section 5.1.1, shall be run against the Source DUT.
+All tests in the CTS 2, Section 5.1.1, shall be run against the Dongle DUT.